oxshaman/aa-backwards-compatibility/README.md

 The technique exploits a property of EVM calldata encoding: bytes appended beyond the expected length of a function call are ignored by the target contract but remain accessible on-chain.
 This allows embedding a commitment to additional operations within a standard `approve` transaction.

+The user signs an `approve` transaction which approves some amount of some token to their Smart Account.
+The `approve` call appends the merkle tree root hash of all the function calls which need to happen after the funds are pulled to the smart account.
+Usually the last operation is returning any resulting funds back to the user EOA.
+The smart account uses `transferFrom` to consume the approval and execute all additional actions.

 ### Calldata Structure

 ```